nityar123/To-Do-Web-Page/README.md

 # To-Do List Web Page

-A simple and interactive To-Do List application built using HTML, CSS, and JavaScript.
+A simple and interactive To-Do List tool built using HTML, CSS, and JavaScript.
 This project allows users to add, delete, and mark tasks as complete directly in the browser.
 It also implements a due date functionality.

 ## Features